Harsha6300-a11/Embedded-ROS2-Joystick_Module_Integration/README.md

-# 🗣️ Voice Command Integration with ROS 2
+# 🕹️ Joystick Module Integration with ROS 2

-This project demonstrates how to control a **ROS 2**-based `turtlesim` robot using **voice commands** captured via a microphone.
-It uses a Python-based **speech recognition module** to recognize spoken directions and communicates them over **Serial** to an **Arduino**, which interprets the commands and sends them back to the ROS 2 node to control the turtle’s motion in real time. 🐢
+This project demonstrates how to integrate a joystick module with a **ROS 2** environment.
+It involves reading analog joystick input (X, Y axes, and optional button press) from an Arduino, sending it over **Serial**, and using a **ROS 2 Python node** to read and publish that data to `turtle1/cmd_vel`, allowing joystick control of **Turtlesim**. 🐢

 ---